taowen/vite-howto/packages/CSR/multiple-html-pages/README.md

 Declaring dependencies manually is annonying.
 Page dependencies should be infered from html source code.

-Two page might have common dependencies, should have preset to deal with these common dependencies.
+Two pages might have common dependencies, should have preset to deal with these common dependencies.
 Developer want to set a strategy, and let vite to arrange code into different chunks automatically.

-Ｍultiple html files might have common header / footer.
+Multiple html files might have common header / footer.
 We do want manually keep them in sync.
 There should be way to extract out the common layout into separate files.

 ## UX Problems